PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 net pruning, shared pass state, boundary structure, core, pass efficiency, architecture, and TensorFlow import blocking sequentially.
 Commit and push only; do not create or update a pull request.

+## Late QKV mutation evidence implementation checkpoint

+The QKV orchestration runner and lowerer's private delegate now return the ordered raw tuple for all three production policies.
+The pure `summarize_qkv_attention_mutations()` helper validates the policy-specific tuple length and always emits four layout, four prefix, two bridge, and one net-prune counter.
+Inactive families are explicit zeros, generic-layout `iterations` is excluded, and pruning is clamped to the exact nonnegative tensor-count reduction.

+Only the terminal `include_prefix=False` invocation stages `late_qkv_tensor_count`, `late_qkv_results`, and `_late_qkv_stats`.
+The two
+default invocation forms still discard their now-available results.
+All defaults, pass IDs and order, optional-layout policy, shared pass state, shape-extract/split-bridge boundaries, and unconditional broad reconciliation remain unchanged.

+Focused QKV, indexed split/conv bridge, and Hardswish-SE coverage is `73 passed in 0.91s`.
+The sequential QKV, split/conv bridge, Hardswish-SE, late hard-activation, SINet terminal, Expand/Squeeze, late-layout, constant-fold/cast, shared-context, core, pass-efficiency, architecture, and TensorFlow-import-blocked gate is `503 passed in 28.68s`.
+Ruff, Python bytecode compilation, and whitespace validation pass.

+At resume, move backward to the shape-extract owner immediately before late QKV.
+Confirm whether its return counter fully accounts for pruning before staging it.
+Commit and push only; do not create or update a pull request.